Pogost-Zagorodsky. The Church of Saints Cyril and Methodius.

 Description

-The Church of Saints Cyril and Methodius, located in the village of Pogost-Zagorodsky, is an architectural monument with elements of classicism and is included in the State List of Historical and Cultural Values of the Republic of Belarus.
+The Church of the Holy Equal-to-the-Apostles Cyril and Methodius, located in the village of Pogost-Zagorodsky, is an architectural monument with elements of classicism and is included in the State List of Historical and Cultural Values of the Republic of Belarus.

-In the interwar period, when the village of Pogost-Zagorodsk was part of Poland (1930s), the church was again under the control of the Catholic Church and was rebuilt into a church.
-However, in 1945 it again became the Orthodox Church of Saints Cyril and Methodius.
-Famous icons such as "Mother of God of Czestochowa" (XV-XVI centuries) and "Mother of God Hodegetria" (XVIII-XIX centuries) are kept in the temple.
+During the interwar period, when the village of Pogost-Zagorodsky was part of Poland (1930s), the temple was again under the control of the catholic church, and was rebuilt.
+However, in 1945 it became the Orthodox Church of Saints Cyril and Methodius again.

 Categories